butterrsoft/GyrSync/README.md

 <img width="300" height="230" alt="CH341" src="https://github.com/user-attachments/assets/8f8ad10a-edc0-4bf3-a797-b003165cab01" />

 ### Editing EDID files
 Edit the project EDID files using a free program like Deltacast, or use your own, but keep the same filenames.
 The build needs the main.c file, the makefile, and all 6 EDID files named the same as the originals.
-The intent is to allow you to adjust the picture a bit, and there is no protection from bad EDID files in the code, though it will still allow/block ranges as normal.
-Restore the original EDID's if you get into trouble.
+The intent is to allow you to adjust the picture a bit or add your own DTD timings, and there is no protection from bad EDID files in the code, though it will still allow/block ranges as normal.
+If you do not add a CEA extension block, or pad the EDID, the code will add an extension block making HDMI audio possible.
+If you get into trouble, restore the original EDID's.

 Linux needs separate EDID's as it interprets the interlaced descriptor differently.
 480i on Windows = 240i@60Hz, on Linux = 480i@30Hz.
 If you don't use interlaced modes you won't notice.